korzio/djvu/README.md

 schema.add('test1', jsonSchema);
 ```

-Use `is` to validate an object by schema reference, like jjv validate method
+Use `is` to validate an object by schema reference, like Djv validate method
 ```
 commonObj = { type: 'common' };
 schema.is('test#/common', commonObj) => true